Information for ACAT Applicants

 What is ACAT?

-The Advisory Committee on Accessible Transit (ACAT) is a group of 15 volunteer members who provide advice and recommendations to the Toronto Transit Commission (TTC) Board and TTC staff on matters pertaining to accessible public transit in the City of Toronto.
-These matters include removing barriers to accessibility and improving the customer experience for persons with disabilities and seniors.
+The Advisory Committee on Accessible Transit (ACAT) is a group of 15 volunteer members who provide advice and recommendations to the TTC Board and staff on enhancing accessibility on the TTC.

 The Role of ACAT